 Castleford Park Junior Academy

-Here is our online learning offer for children who are self-isolating to access:
+Here is our online learning offer that will apply in exceptional circumstances for children who are self-isolating to access:

 https://parentsafe.lgfl.net/ The link here will help you keep your child safe whilst they are working, or playing online.